MikeTimmerman-ae/TVC-simulation/README.md

 ### Sensor
 The sensor class allows for providing realistic output data of the system.
 Several derived classes contain a certain type of sensor, such as the IMU sensor class which gives access to gyroscopic and accelerometer data.
 The main sensor class provides an interface to specify sensor bias and noise for each sensor.

+## Structure

+The simulator uses Eigen as its linear algebra module.
+It is structured as containing each class in a separate file with the header files of the class being stored in the include directory and the code in the src directory.
+The main header file contains all includes to these header files.
+The project structure is as follows:
+- TVC-simulation
+    * GUI
+      * GUI.py
+      * __init\__.py
+      * helpers.py
+    * include
+      * PIDcontroller.h
+      * actuator.h
+      * controller.h
+      * controller.ipp
+      * dynamics.h
+      * helpers.h
+      * sensor.h
+    * libraries
+      * eigen (@submodule)
+    * src
+        * PIDcontroller.cpp
+        * actuator.cpp
+        * controller.cpp
+        * dynamics.cpp
+        * helpers.cpp
+        * sensor.cpp
+    * header.h
+    * main.cpp
+    * setup.py
+    * main.py

 ## Installation

 The project uses cmake to compile and link the project.
 This means that the user should have cmake installed to run the code as well as a C++ compiler, such as GCC.
 The user should also have git and python3 installed.